-Cash flow management is a critical aspect of running any business, regardless of size or industry.
-It involves tracking, analyzing, and optimizing the flow of cash—both incoming and outgoing—to ensure a company remains solvent and financially healthy.
-In this article, we’ll explore the importance of cash flow management, its components, challenges, and strategies to master it.
+Cash flow management is a critical aspect of running any business, regardless of size, stage, or industry.
+It involves tracking, analyzing, and optimizing the flow of cash—both incoming and outgoing—to ensure a company remains solvent, agile, and financially healthy.
+While profitability might attract attention, cash flow keeps the lights on.
+A profitable business can still go bankrupt if it runs out of cash to pay salaries, suppliers, or taxes.

 What is Cash Flow?

-- Cash Outflows: Expenses such as rent, salaries, utilities, taxes, and inventory purchases.
+- Cash Outflows: These represent expenditures such as rent, payroll, raw materials, taxes, marketing expenses, loan repayments, and equipment purchases.

 Why is Cash Flow Management Important?